Synthetixio/SIPs/SCCP/sccp-95.md

 | **Total**             |   **72**   |

-Therefore raising it to sUSD 90 million allows users to open short positions.
+Therefore raising it to sUSD 90 million allows users to continue to open short positions without interruption.

 ## Copyright